 - (1) The procedure for maintaining a register is provided by law.
-The Minister of Justice may establish, by a regulation, technical and operational requirements for the maintaining of registers and making of entries. - (2) The provisions of the Public Information Act concerning databases apply to the registers maintained by the court and the maintenance of registers with the specifications provided by this Act.
+The minister responsible for the area may establish, by a regulation, technical and operational requirements for the maintaining of registers and making of entries. - (2) The provisions of the Public Information Act concerning databases apply to the registers maintained by the court and the maintenance of registers with the specifications provided by this Act.
 [RT I 2007, 12, 66 entry into force 25.02.2007]